SEVEN SACRAMENTS OF ROMAN CATHOLIC CHURCH

 By Edward Matulanya

 A sacrament is a visible sign instituted by Christ to give grace (Catechism of the Catholic Church, 2nd ed., §1131).
-Here is a concise list of the seven sacraments of the Roman Catholic Church.
+They are central to Catholic theology, worship, and daily Christian living (Catechism of the Catholic Church [CCC], 1997; Second Vatican Council, 1965).
+The sacraments sanctify believers at every stage of life, from birth until death.

 Baptism sacrament as it is for all sacraments, it well explained by the Holy Bible (Matthew 28:19; John 3:5; Acts 2:38).
 According to the Holy Bible, New International Version.
 (2011).
 Matthew 28:19: “Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit.”